SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 <a name="connection-monitoring"></a>
 ### Connection monitoring

-In the Device Management application you can monitor the connections to your devices.
+In the Device Management web app you can monitor the connections to your devices.

 This can be done at the level of individual devices (see below) or across multiple devices in a list.